Trail Illustrated Map Glacier

 At 7.6 miles hikers will reach the Granite Park Trail junction.
 Towards the right the Highline Trail continues towards the Fifty Mountain Backcountry Campground, located roughly 12 miles away.
 It also leads to the Swiftcurrent Pass Trail, located roughly two-tenths of a mile away.
 A turn to the left will lead you down to The Loop on the Going-to-the-Sun Road.
 To visit the Granite Park Chalet, hikers should proceed straight ahead at this junction.

-The Granite Park Chalet was built in 1914 and 1915 by the Great Northern Railway in order to provide comfortable backcountry accommodations inside Glacier National Park.
+The Granite Park Chalet was built in 1914 and 1915 by the Great Northern Railway to provide comfortable backcountry accommodations inside Glacier National Park.
 The rustic lodge was the last of the nine chalets built by the railroad, and today is listed as a National Historic Landmark.
 Compared to Sperry Chalet, the Granite Park Chalet is much more basic, and is essentially a simple hiker's hostel, with virtually no amenities.
 It has 12 guest rooms, each containing 2 to 6 bunks.
 Although there's no electricity, the common-area kitchen does have a propane stove that can be used to cook a warm lunch or dinner.
 For a more in-depth history of Glacier's historic hotels and backcountry chalet system, I highly recommend View with a Room.

 Granite Park ChaletGranite Park Chalet view